 Lutherans are also very cautious about a person making dogmatic claims related to hearing God - e.g. telling them who to marry when the other person does not have a similar witness in their heart.
 And, of course, Lutherans would point out that not all congregational meetings or denominational gatherings that vote on a given issue are necessarily hearing from God correctly (See Romans 12:1).
 That is why, in the Lutheran tradition, only those congregational meetings that rise to the standard of 100% in favor vote can publicly be described as appearing to being the Lord's will.
-And even then, the focus is on how "the congregation believes it is God's will" and not so dogmatically that "it is God's will."
+And even then, the focus is on how "the congregation believes it is God's will" and not so dogmatically stating that "it is God's will."
 To say otherwise would be to introduce the worst forms of charismaticism into congregational practices.

-For mainstream Lutherans, especially in charismatic traditions, being unpretentious and modest in sharing perspectives on God’s guidance is a doctrinal imperative.
+In short, for mainstream Lutherans, being unpretentious and modest in sharing perspectives on God’s guidance is a doctrinal imperative.
 This humble stance is grounded in the 2nd Commandment - which is the context of the Luther quote above.
 That is why, so called “words of knowledge” are also best shared tentatively.
 For example, Lutheran theologians have often encouraged that those who believe they are receiving a word of knowledge should consider the possibility of asking questions.
 This helps to not be perceived as coming across in an over dogmatic manner.
 Along the same line of thinking, Lutherans believe a good approach to prophetic discernment should be to share possible ways of interpreting things and than just let the person being prayed for confirm them.
 See 1 Corinthians 14:29 for the importance of testing these types of gifts.